NREL/ReEDS2PRAS/README.md

 ## Acknowledgements
-The developers are Luke Lavin, Surya Dhulipala, and Brandon Benton.
+The developers are Luke Lavin, Surya Dhulipala, Brandon Benton, and Hari Sundar.
 They acknowlege Gord Stephen for many helpful comments for improving this package.